Alex2mars/gda_insa/README.md

 # gda_insa
-INSA repository for GDA framework, available to share master.json files for new databases, and get the psql script
+INSA repository for GDA framework, to share master.json files for new databases, and get the psql script